theorm/rest-spec/README.md

 ## Example

 Say, we run an API for a blog.
-We could define our schema for a blog post like this and save it as a `post.json` file:
+We could define our schema for a blog post like this and save it in a `post.json` file:

 ```json
 {